MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/overview-of-the-boot-ini-file.md

 Each boot entry includes the following elements:

 -   The location of the operating system.
-The Boot.ini file uses the Advanced RISC Computing (ARC) naming convention to display the path to the disk partition and directory where the operating system resides.
+Boot.ini uses the Advanced RISC Computing (ARC) naming convention to display the path to the disk partition and directory where the operating system resides.
 For example:
     ```
     multi(0)disk(0)rdisk(0)partition(1)\WINDOWS
     ```